areYouLazy/minemeld-agent/README.md

 ## URL Fetch

-By design fetch is done for every URL, every 10 seconds
+By design fetch is done for every Endpoint, every 10 seconds

 ## Custom Lists